Sir Peter Maxwell Davies

 March 18th, 2015 | Wigmore Hall - London - United Kingdom

-Maxwell Davies is also internationally active as a conductor, having held the position of Composer/Conductor with the Royal Philharmonic and the BBC Philharmonic.
-He has guest-conducted orchestras including the Cleveland Orchestra, Boston Symphony Orchestra, San Francisco Symphony, Leipzig Gewandhaus, Russian National Orchestra, Oslo Philharmonic and the Philharmonia Orchestra.
-He retains close links with the St Magnus Festival, Orkney's annual arts festival which he founded in 1977, and is the Composer Laureate of the Scottish Chamber Orchestra.
+Maxwell Davies has held the position of Composer/Conductor with both the Royal Philharmonic and BBC Philharmonic Orchestras.
+He has guest-conducted orchestras including the Cleveland Orchestra, Boston Symphony Orchestra, San Francisco Symphony, Leipzig Gewandhaus Orchestra, Russian National Orchestra, Oslo Philharmonic and Philharmonia Orchestra.
+He retains close links with the St. Magnus Festival, Orkney’s annual arts festival which he founded in 1977, is Composer Laureate of the Scottish Chamber Orchestra and Visiting Professor at Canterbury Christchurch University and the Royal Academy of Music.

-Maxwell Davies was appointed Master of the Queen's Music in 2004 in which role he has sought to raise the profile of music in Great Britain, as well as writing many works for Her Majesty the Queen and for royal occasions.
-He was given the Freedom of the City of Salford in 2004 and has received numerous honorary doctorates.
+Maxwell Davies was knighted in 1987 and appointed Master of the Queen's Music in 2004, in which role he has sought to raise the profile of music in Great Britain, as well as writing many works for Her Majesty the Queen and for royal occasions.
+He was made a Member of the Order of the Companions of Honour (CH) in the New Year 2014 Honours List.